Yurik72/ESPHap/README.md

 Build instructions are the same as for sketches above.

-## RGB Strip (WS2812) & motion example
+## RGB Strip (WS2812) & motion sensor example

 The example folder contains the sketch [RGB & Motion device](https://github.com/Yurik72/ESPHap/tree/master/examples/EspHap_RGB_Motion), which implements both a RGB bulb and a motion sensor within the Apple Home app.
-The sketch works both for ESP32 and ESP8266 and was used to control a WS2812 LED strip.
+The sketch works both for ESP32 and ESP8266 and was used to control a WS2812 LED strip via an attached motion sensor (HC-SR501 in this example).

 This sketch also implements some advanced features:
 - Web File Manager
 - OTA
 - Simple web site

-The web site allows to demonstrate two direction for Apple HomeKit.

-Means when RGB (color, brightness and state ) is changed from the built-in web site, Apple HomeKit refreshes the RGB bulb state.
+The web site allows to demonstrate the bidirectional capabilities of Apple HomeKit: whenever color, brightness or state of the RGB strip is changed from the built-in web site, Apple HomeKit refreshes the corresponding values or state within the Apple Home app.

-For the motion sensor can be used anyone, skecth simples reads HIGH value for the predefined GPIO.
-For instance HC-SR501 can be used.
+Any motion sensor can be used, the sketch simply checks for changes of the HIGH value of the predefined GPIO pin.

-As well for RGB can be used any strip, the question is how to proceed with Brightness and Color values received from the Apple Home app.
+The sketch drives a WS2812 RGB strip but other types should work in a similier way but you would have to figure our how to process color and brightness values received from the Home app or the built-in web site.

-Those combination potentially has good demonstration for Apple Home Automation, based on the Motion state RGB can be switched On/Off...
+The combination of a motion sensor along with a RGB strip (or a switch) is suited to demonstrate Apple Home Automation capabilities, based on the motion state the RGB strip can be configured to be switched on or off.

-Build instruction the same as for sketches above.
+Build instructions the same as for sketches above.

 ## Button example